 What is being tested?

-The RF test is a valuable test for confirming rheumatoid arthritis (RA) or Sjögren syndrome, but it can be positive in other conditions too.
-About 75% of those with RA and as many as 60-70% of those with Sjögren syndrome will have a positive RF test.
-However, RF may also be detected in people with a variety of other disorders, such as persistent bacterial, viral, and parasitic infections, and certain cancers.
-It may sometimes be seen in those with lung disease, liver disease, and kidney disease, and it can be found in a small percentage of healthy people.
+The RF test is a valuable test for helping to diagnose rheumatoid arthritis (RA).
+About 80% of those with RA will have a positive RF test.
+However, RF may also be detected in people with a variety of other disorders, including other autoimmune disorders such as Sjögren syndrome, as well as persistent bacterial, viral, and parasitic infections, and certain cancers.
+It may sometimes be seen in those with lung disease, liver disease, and kidney disease, and it can be found in a small percentage (1-5%) of healthy people.

 How is the sample collected for testing?